Integrating HTML5 video with your website

-MP4 as the new standard, but it’s Apple
+Apple MP4 as the new standard?

 The idea in itself is great.
 One standard for all devices.
-Unfortunately not all browser manufacturers are embracing the most common video formats.
+Unfortunately not all browser manufacturers are embracing most common video formats.
 In fact there is not one single format that is supported by all browsers.

 This diagram is taken from the website of FlowPlayer.
 It shows clearly that no format is supported by all browsers.
 There is on this website even a rumor that Google will stop their support on MP4.
 Firefox already stopped their support of MP4, because Apple wants a license fee for this format.
 Now Firefox has embraced the webm format.
 What exactly does that mean when you want to integrate video in your website?